Coding Quests

 return (forward * -input.y + right * input.x).normalized()

-The _get_camera_relative_direction function is the critical piece.
-It takes the camera's forward and right vectors, flattens them to the horizontal plane (so looking up/down doesn't affect movement direction), and converts the 2D input into a 3D world-space direction.
+_get_camera_relative_direction is the critical function.
+It takes the camera's forward and right vectors, flattens them onto the horizontal plane so looking up or down doesn't affect movement, then converts the 2D input into a world-space direction.

-Camera Controller
+The Third-Person Camera Controller

 GDScript